koffiebaard/bash-end/readme.md

 The framework itself is just a few bash scripts.
 You can easily tie it into a webserver using *fastcgi*.

 There is one dependency: *jq*.
-So just get the files from the repo.
+So we just install it and get Bash-end from the repo.
 Like so:

 ```bash
 $ git clone https://github.com/koffiebaard/bash-end/
 $ apt install jq
 ```

 If you want to use mysql, you also need *mysql-client*:

 ```bash
 $ apt install mysql-client
 ```

 Note: there's a *config.yaml* file in the root, it mostly governs your db connection.
 An example file: